dlaliberte/standards-notes/font-features-explainer.md

 Answer these questions for each following font features we might consider adding UA-CH Headers for:

-* Why include any of these font features in a Client Hint?
+* Why include this font feature in a Client Hint?
-* What info is not already available. e.g. the os type implies such and such…
+  * How are we addressing the goals outlined under "Why do we care?"?
-* Is there any benefit for the user (or the server) to support CHs for these features?
+  * Is there any benefit for the user (or the server) to support CHs for this feature?
+* What info is not already available to the server. e.g. the os type implies such and such…

 [Feature: OpenType variable font support](https://chromestatus.com/feature/4708676673732608)